User Experience (UX) Factors

 Click any of the Excellent, Fair, or Poor UX category in the UX dashboard to open the UX Factors page.
 It quantifies the effect of factor and subfactor metrics on the user experience.
 This page classifies the selected set of users based on their experience concerning the factors - Session Availability, Session Responsiveness, Session Resiliency, and Session Logon Duration.
 Further, the selected users are also classified based on their experience concerning the subfactors within these factors.
-This drilldown enables you to identify the actual subfactor responsible for poor experience of users in your environment.
+This drilldown enables you to identify the actual subfactor responsible for the poor experience of users in your environment.

 How to use the User Experience (UX) Factors page?

-To drill deeper into factor metrics affecting the user experience, click the number in any of the Excellent, Fair, or Poor category in the UX dashboard.
+To drill deeper into the factor metrics affecting the user experience, click the number in any of the Excellent, Fair, or Poor category in the UX dashboard.

 The User Experience (UX) factors screen shows a drilldown of the factors affecting the poor experience of users in all the Sites during the last month.

 The left panel displays the selection filters for the User Experience and the factors.
-Use this to further filter the data.

 Click the Selected users number to access the Self-Service Search page for the specific set of users.

 The sections in the UX factors page classify the selected set of users further based on the factors Session Availability, Session Responsiveness, Session Resiliency, and Session Logon Duration.
-Expand (click >) each factor section to see the user classification based on experience across respective subfactors.
+Expand (click >) each factor section to see the user classification based on experience across the respective subfactors.
 The factors are sorted based on the number of users with poor factor experience.